the-ocf/public-site/website/content/posts/2020-05-29--helm-to-cdk8s/index.md

 permalink: 2020/05/29/cdk8s-to-helm
 ---

+The [cdk8s](https://github.com/awslabs/cdk8s) is a powerful tool that allows DevOps engineers a new level of productivity in creating Infrastructure as Code.
+However, adoption will not be easy, as there is no easy path from existing charts to cdk8s constructs.

 ## The Goal

-The [cdk8s](https://github.com/awslabs/cdk8s) is a powerful tool allowing DevOps engineers a new level of productivity in creating Infrastructure as Code.
-However, adoption will not be easy, as there is no easy path from existing charts to cdk8s constructs.

-I wanted to see what it would take to convert a helm chart to a cdk8s construct, so I began with a semi-complex chart, [the stable mysql chart](https://github.com/helm/charts/tree/master/stable/mysql).
+I wanted to see what it would take to convert a helm chart to a cdk8s construct, so I began with a semi-complex chart, [the stable mysql helm chart](https://github.com/helm/charts/tree/master/stable/mysql).
+I felt it was pretty representative of the average Helm chart in terms of complexity and scope.

-All the code referenced here is available at [this repo]().
+All the code referenced here is available at [this repo](https://github.com/mbonig/helm-to-cdk8s).
 This is proof-of-concept code, and is not properly documented or production worthy.

 ## The Problem

-When I first sat down to do the work I realized very quickly that trying to reverse engineer the various helm templates would result in a lot of mistakes.
+When I first sat down to do the conversion I realized very quickly that trying to reverse engineer the various helm templates would result in a lot of mistakes.

 More importantly, my unit tests would suffer from the same mistakes as the implementing code.
 I couldn't rely on my correct reading of the existing chart to ensure my conversion was right.

-I decided to use helm itself as part of the testing by using helm output as snapshots to test against.
+Using helm itself to write the tests felt like a solid approach that would reduce missed functionality.
+All tests will follow a basic process:

 * run `helm template . > default.snapshot.yaml`
-* test it by creating my new construct, using the exact `values.yaml` file, and then compare the synth to the snapshot
+* test by creating my new construct, using the exact `values.yaml` file, and then compare the `synth` to the snapshot

+I wrote the tests and then wrote the construct for just this one snapshot and felt pretty good about things.
 However, that only tested a small part of the overall template, so I needed more snapshots.

 ## The Solution

-Getting 100% correct coverage required knowing all the combination of values that could be provided to the existing helm charts and tested against.
+Getting 100% correct coverage required knowing all the combination of values that could be provided to the existing helm charts.
 Each new 'values' file I created is called a 'variant'.
 The default `values.yaml` that's part of all good helm charts is the first variant.

-The default values files documented these values well, but I figured not all helm charts will, and I wanted a process that still determined variants even without good documentation.
+The default values files documented all the possible values pretty well, but I figured not all helm charts will.
+Some values files (especially in enterprise) are unlikely to have nice comments and examples of non-default values to use.
+I wanted a process that still determined variants even without good documentation.

-A simple Regex `.Values.` got me all Values used in the `deployment.yaml`:
+I started by using a simple Regex ( `.Values.` ) to get all the Values used in the `deployment.yaml`:

 ![allvalues](./all-values.png)
+[truncated]

 Many of these references were simple, like: